Mehrpouya/gch_minecraft/download.md

 The process can be broken down to the following. further within this document each process will be explained further.

 # How to copy the model on PC
-In order to access the Hospital model in minecraft on your PC, you need to follow step **1** and **2** from the XBox deployment instructions below.
+In order to access the Hospital model in minecraft on your PC, you need to follow step **1** and **2** from the Xbox deployment instructions below.

 You will need to copy the contents of the extracted model into your minecraft saves folder.
 On Windows machines this is usually located at
 C:\Users\<YOUR USERNAME>\AppData\Roaming\.minecraft\saves

-# How to deploy the model for XBox
+# How to deploy the model for Xbox

 ## Summary of steps